lohcoh/lohcoh-core/lohcoh-docs/TechnicalNotes.md

 - On Startup in Blazor app,

 ### Inspired by
-	[MetaUI](https://www.metaui.io/) is an OK example of how to design a metadata-driven UI but it's WAY complicated [This article](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/) shows
+	[MetaUI](https://www.metaui.io/) is an OK example of how to design a metadata-driven UI, but it's WAY complicated.
+	[This article](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/) shows
 	how a rule engine (that applies selectors to a DOM) works.